This article originally appeared on VICE AU.

 In my eighth week at Hope, I tell my life story.
 I am not comfortable doing it but everything about rehab feels uncomfortable.
 I talk about my childhood.
 I talk about my teens.
 I describe the progression of my drug use, the pivotal points in my life.
-Towards the end, when I speak about my three-year relapse and 19 attempts to stop using heroin, my voice becomes monotone.
+Toward the end, when I speak about my three-year relapse and 19 attempts to stop using heroin, my voice becomes monotone.
 I sounded like I was reading a menu, I am told.

 I no longer like the narrative.

-In my iPhone I find a note from 2015, not long after I first relapsed after being abstinent for a few years.
+In my iPhone, I find a note from 2015, not long after I first relapsed after being abstinent for a few years.
 It says:

-In a toilet at a swimming pool in Ashfield, I shot up for the first time in six weeks, to the sound of children splashing and cheering, and teachers with megaphones trying to keep control on a 38-degree day.
+In a toilet at a swimming pool in Ashfield, I shot up for the first time in six weeks, to the sound of children splashing and cheering, and teachers with megaphones trying to keep control on a 38-degree [100-degree] day.

 I was a patient at a private psychiatric clinic in Sydney, trying to get clean.
 My doctor had put me on a maintenance dose of Suboxone for five weeks, slowly weaning me off it.
 When the cravings kicked in, I called a friend in Melbourne and asked for the number of a dealer in Sydney.
 The dealer turned out to be a man who’d recently been in the clinic with me.
 Anytime, he said.

 I lived inside a video game.
-The goal was gear.
+The goal was drugs.
 There were obstacles: money, nurses, psychiatrists, cops, finding needles.
 I went “crazy” and bolted from one clinic because I had no “leave permission” and my dealer was outside waiting for me.
 A nurse called the police.
 When I returned, I was scheduled and taken to a public psych ward by four police officers.

 Being escorted by four police officers to a public psych ward while carrying two bags of heroin in my underwear was an obstacle, but I got around it.
 The female officer patted me down but did not strip search me.
-Over two hours, I wore the evaluating doctor down.
+For over two hours, I wore the evaluating doctor down.
 I was not insane, or suicidal, it was a mistake.
 The nurse hated me.
-I’m a professional writer and I had a panic attack and I’m fine and I’ve learnt my lesson and please let me go because I am holding two bags of heroin and I want a shot.
+I’m a professional writer and I had a panic attack and I’m fine and I’ve learned my lesson and please let me go because I am holding two bags of heroin and I want a shot.
 I burst through the glass doors, triumphant.
 I got the Uber driver to stop at the nearest service station so I could shoot up.

 Most days, when I wasn’t in a clinic, I would score with my friend Tom and his friend Saxon.
-Saxon always had new stick and poke tattoos and Tom used to be a Buddhist monk.
+Saxon always had a new stick and poke tattoos and Tom used to be a Buddhist monk.
 We would shoplift for money.
-One day, I was permitted to leave a clinic mid-detox to “buy cigarettes”.
-I was sick – spewing, shivering and desperate to score.
+One day, I was permitted to leave a clinic mid-detox to “buy cigarettes.”
+I was sick—spewing, shivering, and desperate to score.
 I had one hour.
 Tom went to get drugs for me and I stayed with Saxon who had already had a strong shot.
 He couldn’t walk without falling down.
 People stared at us.
 We stumbled to a park.
 Tom mixed up while I watched Saxon.
 I had to shake him every minute and check his pulse because he wasn’t moving and I wasn’t sure if he was breathing.
 When I returned to the clinic hours later my bags were packed.
 I rolled my suitcase to another austere hotel room.

 When we met up to score the next day, Tom was alone.

-“Where’s Saxon?”, I asked.
+“Where’s Saxon?,” I asked.

 There is nothing glorious about these stories.
 They stink of death and desperation and despair.
 I tell these stories because I could not get clean and yet I am still standing and others are not and I no longer ask why.

 Most people at Hope have been to rehab before.
 Laura is an alcoholic in her 50s from Beverly Hills.
-She’s been trying to get sober for 10 years, but, until Hope, has never gotten more than 19 days up.
+She’s been trying to get sober for ten years, but, until Hope, has never gotten more than 19 days sober.
 In 12 years, Arthur has never been clean for longer than three months.
 He has been to seven rehabs and detoxes.
 Lee: 11.
 Rado: 17.
 Jester: three.
 Akiko: six.
 Dewey: six.
 Alan: three.
 The numbers make us gloomy.

 In my second week at Hope, while detoxing, we had a client-led group about relapse.
 They presented statistics about staying clean.